 - Open the shape manager from inside the editor (using the “More Shapes” button or "M" on your keyboard).

 - Click “Visio Stencil” button in the top-left corner of the window.

 - Click “Choose File,” and select the Visio stencil file from your computer.

 - Click “Upload.”
 Wait for the file to import (files larger than 1 MB can take longer than one minute).
 Imported stencils will appear in their own custom library.
 They will carry the folder name that you have assigned the upload.

 Still can't find what you're looking for?
-Try using our search bar in the upper left hand corner to find images from Lucidchart, Bing, and Iconfinder.
+Exit the the shape library and select the magnifying glass icon at the top of the left panel to use our search bar to find images from Lucidchart, Bing, and Iconfinder.
 These images can be dragged and dropped into your document.